WNCCITProgram/fall24guild-guild2/readme.md

 # **WNCC Computer Science**

-## **Guild 2 Java Project**
+## **Guild 2 Python Project**

 ## *INTRODUCTION*
-- The Guild 2 Java Project is a java coding collaborative Team project for our Introduction to Computer Science course at Western Nebraska Community College.
+- The Guild 2 Python Project is a python coding collaborative Team project for our Introduction to Computer Science course at Western Nebraska Community College.
-- The project will demostrate the application of our programming and problem solving skills to create a functional and user-friendly system using java.
+- The project will demostrate the application of our programming and problem solving skills to create a functional and user-friendly system using python.
 - Along with providing a practical application of the programming concepts learned during our course.
+-

 ## *REPOSITORY LINK*
 - https://github.com/WNCCITProgram/fa24-guild-guild2